YugBhanushali/ZipURL/README.md

 ## Contributing

-Thank you for considering contributing to zipURL!
+Thank you for considering contributing to ZipURL!
 If you have any suggestions, bug reports, or feature requests, please open an issue on the GitHub repository: [https://github.com/YugBhanushali/ZipURL](https://github.com/YugBhanushali/ZipURL)

 ## License